 If you are dissatisfied with the ALJ’s ruling, you are entitled to request an appeal, although the appeals council is not required to grant you another hearing.

 The final stage in appealing an award for disability benefits is to file a federal court lawsuit in federal district court.
-If you or a family member has become disabled and is no longer able to help, the attorneys in our office are available to help every step of the way in applying for benefits.
+If you or a family member has become disabled and is no longer able to work, the attorneys in our office are available to help every step of the way in applying for benefits.
 Contact us at (386) 777-7777 or fill out our online contact form below for a free case evaluation.